sagar-jadhav/go-examples/interfaces.md

 # Interfaces in Go

 Go supports interfaces in a different way than other programming languages like Java does.
-Like a struct, an interface is created using the type keyword, followed by a name and the keyword interface:
+Like a struct, an interface is created using the type keyword, followed by a name and the keyword interface.
+Click [here](https://tour.golang.org/methods/10) to learn more

 ```go
 type Shape interface {